zubinchopra/portaldocs/portal-sdk/generated/portalfx-controls-essentials.md

 <a name="options-non-resource-layout"></a>
 ### Non-Resource Layout

 Non-resource essentials allow an extension to use the `Essentials` control without a resource id.
 It can change layout orders of all properties freely.
+The non-resource `Essentials` control is in the sample located at `<dir>\Client\V2\Controls\Essentials\EssentialsNonResourceBlade.ts`.

 To use the non-resource `essentials` control, compose a template blade that contains it.
-The non-resource `Essentials` control is in the sample located at `<dir>\Client\V2\Controls\Essentials\EssentialsNonResourceBlade.ts`.
-This code is also included in the following example.
+The first step is to set up the `Settings` interface, as in the following example.

 ```typescript